antonbabenko/terraform-best-practices/key-concepts.md

 While individual resources are like atoms in the infrastructure, resource modules are molecules.
 Module is a smallest versioned and shareable unit.
 It has exact list of arguments, implement basic logic for such unit to do required function.
 Eg. [terraform-aws-security-group](https://github.com/terraform-aws-modules/terraform-aws-security-group) creates `aws_security_group` and `aws_security_group_list` resources based on input.
 This resource module by itself can be used together with other modules to create infrastructure module.

-Access between molecules \(resource modules and infrastructure modules\) is performed using data sources.
+Access to data accross molecules \(resource modules and infrastructure modules\) is performed using (module) outputs and data sources.

-Access between compositions is performed using remote states data sources.
+Access between compositions is performed using remote state data sources.

 When putting concepts described above in pseudo-relations it may look like this: